whatmakeart/whatmakeart.github.io/content/electronics/making-perfboard-connections.md

 ---
 title: Making Perfboard Connections
 date: 2023-06-17T15:03:42
-lastmod: 2023-10-23T07:00:06
+lastmod: 2025-04-28T05:27:48
 ---

-Each component and wire needs to be either [soldered](soldering.md) directly to the board or provided a way to connect to a board mount connector.
+Each component and wire needs to be either soldering directly to the board or provided a way to connect to a board mount connector.
 If something needs to be removed to install the board, or if a component has different versions, then a board mount connecter can be a good option.
 Otherwise it is usually best to solder as much as possible directly to the board.

 ## Board Mount Connectors